Kubernetes contains several tools to help you work with the Kubernetes system.

 Dashboard, the web-based user interface of Kubernetes, allows you to deploy containerized applications

-to a Kubernetes cluster, troubleshoot them, and manage the cluster and its resources itself.
+to a Kubernetes cluster, troubleshoot them, and manage the cluster and its

 Helm is a tool for managing packages of pre-configured Kubernetes resources.
 These packages are known as Helm charts.